After #WhereisNoof, Qatari women question how safe they really are

 Soon after arriving in Qatar, she tweeted that she had received threats from her family and had told the police.
 On 13 October, she tweeted she was "a bit more ok".
 And then she vanished.
 No tweets, no insta, no tik tok - and she had warned that if she stopped posting on social media, people should worry.

-Two months later, with Noof still missing from the public eye, the Gulf Centre for Human Rights, a Beirut-based nonprofit protecting human rights defenders, said she had been murdered, setting off a feeding frenzy - and alarming Qatari women who had been watching her situation closely, like Wadha*, a therapist in Qatar.
+Two months later, with Noof still missing from the public eye, the Gulf Centre for Human Rights, a Beirut-based nonprofit protecting human rights defenders, said she had been murdered, setting off a feeding frenzy - and alarming Qatari women who had been watching her situation closely, like Wadha, a therapist in Qatar.
+She also spoke to MEE under a pseudonym to protect her safety.

 Wadha regularly sees young girls and women, depressed from the control exerted by a husband or a parent, arriving at the psychiatric ward of a hospital where she works.
 Aside from Noof's supporters, said Wadha, most Qataris hadn’t taken Noof’s call for help seriously until she disappeared.